R version 4.4.2 (2024-10-31)

 8.8.2.7 Incremental Validity

-Incremental validity evalutes the extent to which the measure’s scores provide an increase in predictive accuracy compared to other information that is easily and cheaply available.
+Incremental validity evaluates the extent to which the measure’s scores provide an increase in predictive accuracy compared to other information that is easily and cheaply available.
 That is, in order to be useful, a strong measure should tell us something that we did not already know.
 For instance, if we develop a strong measure of intelligence, it should result in increased predictive accuracy (for success in the NFL) compared to when just relying on the Wonderlic Contemporary Cognitive Ability Test.

 8.8.2.8 Ecological Validity